234523413432634/Aion_blender_level_importer/README.md

 3rd instance - import objects

-4th instance import mission objects
+4th instance - import mission objects

 Once all imports are complete, I copy the objects from each instance into the first one.

 To improve viewport performance, I also join all vegetation into one mesh (A, Ctrl+J in the second blender instance) and then import that one mesh into the main blender instance.
 It's an optional step.

-You CAN use the import full level button for large maps, but that would take 2 - 5 longer to import compared to the approach I've mentioned above.
+You CAN use the import full level button for large maps, but that would take 2 - 5 times longer to import compared to the approach I've mentioned above.

 # Limitations & bugs

 1. Blender 3.6 only.
 This is an io_scene_cgf limitation.
 If the author of the addon decides to update it, then the map importer could easily be brought to newer versions as well.
 Though nothing stops you from importing a level into blender 3.6, saving the scene, and then opening that scene in newer versions.
 2. Some (VERY few) objects are imported in a visually broken state.
 Once again, likely a io_scene_cgf issue.
 CGF format is very complex, so it is understandable that there will be a few wonky meshes.
 3. The terrain material blending and tiling are a bit different from what they are in game.
 It's not that noticeable and might be fixed in the future (or not).

+# Credits
+[keyhom](https://github.com/keyhom) for [io_scene_cgf](https://github.com/keyhom/io_scene_cgf) - the plugin that imports cgf models into the blender.
+I've modified it slightly so it imports models even if creation of their materials fails.

+[zzsort](https://github.com/zzsort) for [monono2](https://github.com/zzsort/monono2) - for having the information about aion map formats (brush.lst, objects.lst, land_map.h32).

+Deepseek-V3 for coding almost everything 😅

+Claude for making the initial implementation of the material blending for the terrain.
+GLM-4.5 and Qwen3-Coder-480B-A35B for fixing it and making it work properly and look good.